Debiased inference for a covariate-adjusted regression function: Asymptotic properties of the proposed methods

 Finally, condition~\ref{cond:cont_density} imposes smoothness conditions on features of the true distribution.
 Most importantly, \ref{cond:cont_density}(a) requires that $\theta_0$ be twice continuously differentiable in a neighborhood of $a_0$.
 Hence, as in \cite{Calonico2018}, our estimator does not require additional smoothness to yield asymptotically valid inference.
 Intuition for how this is possible, despite using a third-order local polynomial estimator for the second derivative estimator, was provided in Section~\ref{section:method}.
 The bandwidth conditions permit the estimator to obtain the optimal rate of convergence relative to its assumed smoothness.
-Conditions~\ref{cond:cont_density}(c) and~\ref{cond:cont_density}(d) require slightly more than two bounded moments for $Y$, but do not require that $Y$ be uniformly bounded.
+Conditions~\ref{cond:cont_density}(c) and~\ref{cond:cont_density}(d) require that $Y$ possesses four bounded moments, and that the conditional distribution of $Y$ given $A$ and $W$ possesses a uniformly bounded $k$th moment for some $k > 2$.
+They do not require that $Y$ be uniformly bounded.

+We note that conditions~\ref{cond:doubly_robust} and~\ref{cond:cont_density} assume that $a_0$ is in the interior of the support of $F_0$.
+If $a_0$ is on the boundary of the support, but $f_0(a_0) > 0$ and~\ref{cond:doubly_robust} and~\ref{cond:cont_density} hold in a neighborhood of $a_0$ intersected with the support of $F_0$, then Theorem~\ref{thm:pointwise} continues to hold, except that the constant $V_{K, \tau}$ is different.
+However, since our variance estimator is based on the influence function, and the influence function is valid for boundary points, our variance estimator is also consistent and the resulting confidence intervals have valid asymptotic coverage for boundary points.
+This is analogous to the validity of local linear estimators at the boundary (see, e.g., Section 3.2.5 of \citealp{fan1996} and \citealp{Calonico2018}).